Timeless Elegance

 The Historic Cavalier Hotel and Beach Club

 Built during the roaring 1920s, The Historic Cavalier Hotel today stands as a masterpiece of modern-day elegance and classic Virginia Beach hospitality.
-Following a multi-million restoration, the hotel invites guests to relax, unwind, and enjoy its rich history and unique modern-day vacation experiences, including three restaurants, an in-house craft spirits distillery, a luxury day spa, and exclusive access to the private Cavalier Beach Club.
+Following a multi-million restoration, the hotel invites guests to relax, unwind, and enjoy its rich history and unique vacation experiences, including three restaurants, an in-house craft spirits distillery, a luxury day spa, and exclusive access to the private Cavalier Beach Club.

 The Cavalier Reimagined